DefProc/TweetUpdater/readme.txt

 Requires at least: 3.0.1
 Tested up to: 3.0.1

-Send tweets when a post is published or updated; uses OAuth.
-Will add short URL from a plugin, or generate from an external service.
+Send messages to Twitter when a post is published or updated; uses OAuth.
+Will add a short URL from a plugin, or from an external service.

 == Description ==

-TweetUpdater will send a tweet from you WordPress installation whenever a new post is published, or when a previously published post is updated; as you choose.
+TweetUpdater will send a Twitter message from you WordPress installation whenever a new post is published, or when a previously published post is updated; as you choose.

 The tweet format is flexible, with placeholders for title and URL.
 URLs can be included from a variety of sources.
 In addition to full